nf-core/bactmap/README.md

 Each row represents a fastq file (single-end) or a pair of fastq files (paired end), either Illumina (short reads) or Oxford Nanopore (long reads).

 Additionally, if you are analysing Oxford Nanopore data, you will need to provide the path to a model to use with `Clair3` (specified with `--clair3_model`).
 Models for older chemistries and basecallers (e.g. r9.4.1) can be downloaded from [here](https://www.bio8.cs.hku.hk/clair3/clair3_models/).
 For newer chemistries and basecallers, ONT provides models through [Rerio](https://github.com/nanoporetech/rerio).
-To download the models for Clair3 from the ONT github, you can use the following commands (Each model will be downloaded to the folder `clair3_models/<clair3_model_name>`):
+To download the models for Clair3 from the ONT github, you can use the following commands (each model will be downloaded to the folder `clair3_models/<clair3_model_name>`):

 ```bash
 # Clone the rerio repository